 Talk to a Los Angeles Child Molestation Lawyer for Free

-We all agree that protecting children is important.
+We all agree that protecting children is essential.
 But molestation charges often tear apart the lives of adults, even if you didn’t intend any harm.
 Don’t take the risk of facing a sex crime charge without good legal counsel.
-Let the attorneys of the Simmrin Law Group give you a free consultation and fight for you.
-Remember: you are innocent until and unless you are proven guilty.
-Fill out the form to the right or call us at 310-997-4688 for your FREE consultation today.
+Let the Los Angeles child molestation attorneys at the Simmrin Law Group give you a free consultation and fight for you.